 We have put together a list of businesses reporting damage and disruptions below:

 |BE Semiconductor||Production halted at main production facility in Shah Alam.
 Final assembly of approximately 60 die-attach systems was halted temporarily.|

 |Panasonic||Production halted at Kuala Lumpur Factory|

 |Nihon Dempa Kogyo||Suspension of production at “Asian NDK Crystal SDN” and “NDK Quartz Malaysia SDN” factories.|

 Stay Alert to Supply Chain Events

 During the past year, there has been no shortage of natural disasters ranging from hurricanes, tornadoes & typhoons, to floods & earthquakes.
-Unfortunately, there is no way to predict these kinds of events, however, through Silicon Expert’s Supply Chain Module, you can be alerted to parts that could be impacted by this event and others.
+Unfortunately, there is no way to predict these kinds of events, however, through Silicon Expert’s Supply Chain Risk Manager, you can be alerted to parts that could be impacted by this event and others.

 To learn more about our SCRM tool – click here.
 If you’re a current SiliconExpert customer, contact your support rep for more information on how to use the supply chain features or contact us using the link below.